RAKWireless/Awesome-WisBlock/Enclosures/Outdoor-Solar/README.md

 # Outdoor Enclosure with Solar Panel
-This enclosure keeps your solution protected and charged with its Solar panel.
-Most outdoor enclosures with solar panels I saw have the problem that the solar panel is not pointing towards the sky, which limits the charging performance.
+This enclosure keeps your solution well protected and charged with its Solar panel.
+Most outdoor enclosures with solar panels have the problem that the solar panel is not pointing towards the sky, which limits the charging performance.

 ----